aaravm/alive2/lean/README.md

    - Pattern: Matches instructions like `%result = mul i32 %x, 0`
    - Proves that multiplying any number by zero results in zero

-## How It Works

-1. The system analyzes LLVM IR functions using pattern matching (`pattern_match.cpp`)
-2. When a pattern is detected, it runs the corresponding Lean proof file
-3. The proof output is captured and saved to a timestamped file in the `proofs_generated` directory

 ## Sample Output

 ```